sohamderoy/hashnode-blogs-backup/ckrrrl9yw0agschs186xdc59n.md

 - `git add <file name>`/ `git add .`: Adds changes in a particular file/ all changes in the staging area.
 - `git commit -m "commit message describing in short what changes are made"`: To commit the changes.
 - `git remote add origin <remote repo url>`: Connects local repo to a remote repo.
-- `git push -u origin <Local repo name>`: Pushes all the committed changes from the local repo to the remote repo.
+- `git push -u origin <Local branch name>`: Pushes all the committed changes from the local repo to the remote repo.
 - `git remote -v`: Will list down all the remote repos that are linked to the local repo.
 - `git branch -a`: To see all the branches in your repo **(local + remote)**.
 - `git checkout <branch name>`: To checkout/ see the code in a branch.